brycewray/hugo-site/content/posts/2022/05/using-dart-sass-hugo-github-actions-edition/index.md

 - "[Ignition sequence start](/posts/2020/09/ignition-sequence-start/)" (September, 2020) --- Deploying to [Firebase](https://firebase.google.com).
 - "[Forward PaaS](/posts/2020/10/forward-paas/)" (October, 2020) --- Deploying to a [Cloudflare Workers](https://workers.cloudflare.com) site, the precursor to Cloudflare Pages.

 However, this GHA wouldn't be quite as straightforward as the ones in those posts.
-It would have to install not only the SSG (the Hugo binary, in this case) but also the Embedded Dart Sass binary.
+It would have to install not only the SSG (the Hugo binary, in this case) but also the Dart Sass binary.
 Furthermore, it would have to make sure the latter binary was in the build process's `$PATH`.

 You may be wondering why this would be any better than the shell-scripting approach.
 I had to convince myself, too; but I came up with two advantages, one major and the other a nice-to-have:

 - The primary gain was that **the build process would happen entirely on GitHub**.
 This would allow using GitHub-approved code and variables to identify and adjust the build `$PATH` *on GitHub*.
 With the shell-scripting method, we were adjusting the `$PATH` *on the vendor's platform* in ways that, reiterating my earlier comments, *might* be okay a week from now but, then again, might *not*.
 It's kinda like the difference between (A.) getting into a ballpark by buying a ticket and (B.) getting in by sneaking past an overly busy, preoccupied ticket-seller.
 Either way, you're inside; but Option A is *always* suitable, while Option B works only until you get caught.
 (Okay, maybe that analogy is pushing it somewhat, but you understand what I'm saying.)
-- The minor happy point, at least for me, was that this would eliminate having to go into each vendor's GUI and change the `HUGO_VERSION` environment variable every time there's a new Hugo release.[^multiVendor] This way, I'd be providing that specification, as well as the `EMBEDDED_DART_SASS_VERSION` spec, with a file that I can easily and conveniently update within my local project.[^VercelJSON]
+- The minor happy point, at least for me, was that this would eliminate having to go into each vendor's GUI and change the `HUGO_VERSION` environment variable every time there's a new Hugo release.[^multiVendor] This way, I'd be providing that specification, as well as the `DART_SASS_VERSION` spec, with a file that I can easily and conveniently update within my local project.[^VercelJSON]

 [^multiVendor]: I push the site to multiple vendors for a variety of reasons (*e.g.*, safety in case one vendor and/or its content delivery network happens to have an outage); but, even if you stick with only one vendor, changing environment variable(s) in the GUI-only method can be a nuisance.
 Besides, this site has a **lot** of environment variables, so multiply that nuisance by about 8x per vendor and you'll see my point, here.